Have you been diagnosed with Fibromyalgia or told your symptoms are all in your head?

 Lyme disease is an illness that you catch from the bites of infected deer ticks.
 You’re at a greater risk of Lyme disease if you spend time in areas where deer ticks flourish, like heavily wooded areas or grassy plains and parks.
 When not treated early, Lyme disease can lead to debilitating symptoms and spread to major organs and body systems.

-Lyme disease and any co-infections are extremely difficult to diagnose and treat.
+Lyme disease and many of the co-infections are extremely difficult to diagnose and treat.
 The symptoms can imitate those of other diseases.
 Many people never notice a tick or its bite.
-And the telltale “bulls-eye” rash associated with Lyme disease only shows up in 20% of affected people.
+And the telltale “bulls-eye” rash associated with Lyme disease only shows up in 20-50% of affected people.

 Symptoms associated with chronic Lyme disease include:

-Lyme disease can also cause chills, fever, body aches, neck stiffness, headaches, and swollen lymph nodes soon after infection.
+Lyme disease can also cause chills, fever, body aches, neck stiffness, headaches, and swollen lymph nodes soon after infection and chronically afterwards.

 Lyme disease often escapes diagnosis due to the nonspecific symptoms and because testing often comes back as a false negative.
 The current two-step testing practices bring inaccurate results in more than 50% of cases.
 This is due to a lack of actual testing for the Borrelia burgdorferi bacteria that causes Lyme disease.